kshetline/tubular_time/README.md

 ## Monthly calendar generation

-The `DateTime` method `getCalendarMonth()` returns an array of `YMDDate` objects, the zeroth date object being on the locale-specific first day of the week (possible from the preceding month), with a multiple-of-7 length of dates to represent a full month.
+The `DateTime` method `getCalendarMonth()` returns an array of `YMDDate` objects, the zeroth date object being on the locale-specific first day of the week (possibly from the preceding month), with a multiple-of-7 length of dates to represent a full month.
 As an example (filtered down to just the day-of-month for visual clarity):

 `ttime().getCalendarMonth().map(date => date.m === 2 ? date.d : '-')` →